MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/new-instance-management.md

 1. **Region picker**.
 Filter on geographical regions.
 2. **Instance type picker**.
 Filter on the type of instance: Trial, Production, Sandbox.
 3. **Common Data Service instance**.
-Instances created in the PowerApps admin center are now displayed in the [!INCLUDE [pn-dyn-365-admin-center](../includes/pn-dyn-365-admin-center.md)] as Common Data Service.
+PowerApp [Environments](https://docs.microsoft.com/powerapps/environments-overview) provisioned with Common Data Service in the PowerApps admin center are now displayed in the [!INCLUDE [pn-dyn-365-admin-center](../includes/pn-dyn-365-admin-center.md)] as Common Data Service instances.

 ## Filter by region
 You can filter for instances from a specific geographical region.